 Hi, I started as a Project Manager in Peterborough in 2021 during the height of the pandemic.
 Receiving a warm welcome from the team, I have enjoyed being involved with several projects, from Peterborough Pride to the Cultural Strategy.
 I am from the Netherlands, but I am based in Cambridge after moving there in 2012 when I received a scholarship to study my MA in Arts Management (Anglia Ruskin University).
 I also studied Fine Arts in Rotterdam (Willem De Kooning Academie) where I developed my socially engaged arts practice, which I continue to work on in the UK, while also learning how to Hula Hoop and watching movies like Baby Teeth (great soundtrack!) or cringy series on Netflix.

 I joined Metal back in the turbulence of 2020 after graduating from University of Leeds with an MA in Corporate Communications, Marketing and Public Relations.
-Leeds is my hometown, but my family roots are firmly in the Caribbean.
-I’ve always had a huge passion for the arts, and when I’m not working on Metal’s socials, I’m running my own as a spoken word artist, writer, and anti-racist advocate.
-I write the blog ‘Ethereal Truth’ and here my writing explores the intersectionality particularly of race, feminism and more recently, class.
+I was born and raised in Leeds, but my family roots are in the Caribbean.
+I’ve always had a huge passion for the arts, especially visual and performance.
+When I’m not working on Metal’s socials, I’m running my own as a spoken word artist, writer, and anti-racist advocate.
 You can usually find me performing my angry poetry about the world to anyone that will listen or looking after my plants.
-A book I encourage everyone to read to view the world from a different perspective is ‘A Small Place’ by Jamaica Kincaid.
-You won’t be disappointed!
+A few books I really enjoyed are ‘These Impossible Things’ by Salma El-Wardany, ‘People Person’ by Candice Carty-Williams and ‘A Small Place’ by Jamaica Kincaid.

 Hi!
 I’ve been at Metal Southend for well over a decade.
 Born and bred in Basildon, I left my Essex roots to study business and administration up North.
 I then moved to London where, thanks to my partner, I gained a passion for the Arts.
 After working abroad for 4 years, marriage and offspring brought me back to Essex where I was bowled over with the art and culture the region has to offer.
 I was intrigued by Metal and volunteered on various projects including Village Green, and shortly after became part of the permanent team.
 I have loved working with such a variety of artists, musicians, theatre makers, and writers – not to mention the fantastic events and festivals we have produced.
 I have a soft spot for the Thames to Tama project; watching the faces of the school children coming into the converted storage unit to be confronted with 4,664 self-portraits, arranged into five huge murals depicting William Adams’ travels in Japan, was priceless!